We need to believe everyone's spiritual potential. Only God knows how the story ends.

-For some honouring "dad" feels natural because the relationship has been wonderful.
+For some honoring "dad" feels natural because the relationship has been wonderful.
 But that's not everyone's experience.
 Why show respect if he doesn't really deserve it?

-If we want to imitate Christ’s love in every way, then we need to take His instructions to feed the hungry seriously.
+If we want to manifest Christ's love, then we need to take his instructions to feed the hungry seriously.

 Easter is one time of year when talking about Jesus is a natural thing to do.

 If you find the idea of talking about Jesus scary, it helps to remember that you are not in charge.